What Are the Dangers of Septic Shock?

 Septic shock is the final stage of a condition called sepsis.
 Sepsis occurs when infections in the body are left untreated.
 This usually results in chills, weakness, and a high heart rate.
 When left unmonitored, sepsis turns into septic shock, which can be lethal.
 Septic shock is a preventable illness that can occur when hospitals and medical staff do not properly monitor infections or offer a high level of care.

-Patients at hospitals are more likely to be afflicted by sepsis because of the nature of their environment.
+Patients at hospitals are more likely to be afflicted because of the nature of their environment.
 If they are already sick, their immune system is weak, which allows for infections to take hold more easily.
 If not treated properly, these infections can lead to septic shock.
+If you believe that you have suffered such an injury due to medical negligence, call a Portland septic shock attorney today.

 Individuals most likely to suffer septic shock are: